 When we operate in a completely unfamiliar environment or attempt a different task with a steep learning curve, it is normal to experience fear.
 Do you remember your first driving lesson?
 On my first jump, I was excited but ready to go; however, on my first flying lesson, my knees were shaking!
 As we taxied for takeoff, I handled the yoke of the Cessna 150 as if it was an automobile’s steering wheel (big mistake) and was incredibly clumsy with the controls.
 In other words, I was not a “natural”.
 On the contrary, I was a flight instructor’s nightmare.
 Those first landings were white-knucklers for me, I assure you.
 These things wear off as we become familiarized with the controls and the tasks at hand, and that development or learning process is a great part of what drives risk-takers, because it expands personal horizons.

-It has been my privilege to witness remarkable acts of courage, but I’ve never met anyone who is “fearless”.
+It has been my privilege to witness remarkable acts of courage, but I’ve never met any well-adjusted person who is “fearless”.
 I’ve met a number of people who control their fear instead of allowing it to control them.
 The pattern of confronting what frightens or challenges us builds what I often refer to as a "moral muscle".
 If we can deal with small challenges and cope with progressively greater ones, I believe it significantly contributes to the quality of life.
 The requirement is to train well, assess risk carefully and equip ourselves properly with quality equipment to accomplish the tasks.
 If we can recognize what is clearly beyond our skill set or level of training and we've provided ourselves with an extraction strategy, a method of withdrawing without additional risk, we do well to exercise our best judgment without stumbling over our ego.

 As a rockclimber, I’ve found myself clinging to a rock face like a human fly with no other handhold or foothold in reach.
 Yes, I was frightened.
 What are my choices?
 Shall I remain on the rock indefinitely?
 If you’ve followed safety procedures by placing protection or hardware into the rock and have a trusted climbing partner anchored on the other end of the rope, you may reach for the next handhold and, in doing so, you may take a fall; that’s what the rope is for, and that’s why we climb as a team.